milo0/milo0.github.io/_posts/2020-02-06-aws-security-automation-protect-cloudtrail-logs.md

 1. Create a hidden directory called `.venv`, which yields the virtualenvironment for our project.
 This is the directory you have to set as your project SDK in your IDE.
 2. Add the specified dependencies with version constraints to the `pyproject.toml` file.

-Step 2 can also been done by adding the dependencies manually to `pyproject.toml` and executing `poetry install` after that, but using `poetry add` is way easier in this case.
+Step 2 can also be done by adding the dependencies manually to `pyproject.toml` and executing `poetry install` after that, but using `poetry add` is way easier in this case.
 If you want to find out more about how to add dependencies and version constraints with poetry, you can have a look at the [documentation](https://python-poetry.org/docs/basic-usage/ "poetry basic usage documentation").

 ---
 **NOTE:**